sirisian/ecmascript-types/decoratorreplacement.md

-**The table lives in [decorators.md](decorators.md), and only there.** A copy here is a second thing that must agree with it forever, which this document names as the shape the project is bitten by most — and it had already drifted: the copy that stood here lacked the `kind` column and the `Reflect.Region` row that decorators.md gained, so a reader consulting whichever they found first got different answers.
+**The table lives in [decorators.md](decorators.md), and only there.** A copy here is a second thing that must agree with it forever, which this document names as the shape the project is bitten by most — and it had already drifted: the copy that stood here lacked the `kind` column and the region row that decorators.md gained, so a reader consulting whichever they found first got different answers.
 What matters HERE is the argument for a second table at all, which the rows below make and the enumeration does not: